bongio94/amia_assignment/README.md

 ## Features
 - Browse a comprehensive list of dog breeds
-- View and swipe through random dog images
-- Explore detailed information and multiple images for specific breeds
+- Explore detailed information and multiple images for specific breeds and sub-breeds
 - Mark and manage favorite breeds
-- Seamless dark and light theme support
+- Dark and light theme support
-- Explore sub-breeds for applicable dog breeds

 ## How to use it